-Without getting too technical, engine braking systems hold the exhaust valves closed, which slows down the operation of the engine and, subsequently, slows the vehicle down when the transmission is engaged.
+Without getting too technical, engine braking systems vary the timing of the engine valves, turning a power producing engine into a power absorbing air compressor, thus slowing the vehicle down when the engine brake in engaged.

 Once upon a time, engine brakes were optional aftermarket additions.
 However, truck technology has evolved to a point where engine brakes are now part of a truck’s integrated engine and braking management system, installed at the time of manufacture.

 Why Engine Brakes are so Big for Safety

 Commercial vehicle operators use engine brakes primarily when descending steep grades, where brake pads and drums are at greater risk of heating up and failing.
 If you’ve ever descended a mountain pass, such as the Coquihalla, you’ve likely noticed off-ramps that seem to rise up into nowhere in particular… that’s a runaway lane, designed as a last resort for truckers with failing brakes.
 Engine brakes reduce wear and tear on standard braking systems, prolonging their life and reducing risk of brake failure.

 Engine brakes can also be used in standard transmissions to assist drivers in shifting.
 When you are upshifting and have the engine brake on it immediately slows the engine when you let off the accelerator, which allows a faster, smoother upshift.

 Modern factory engine brakes do not typically cause the irritating pulsating noise – that comes after the vehicle’s powertrain system has been modified for some reason.

 What We’re Doing to Reduce Engine Brake Noise Near Communities